Guitar Repair Technician 201 (GRT201): Advanced Fret Levelling, Recrowning & Finish

 • Fret-end aesthetics: safe-edge files, bevel angles & edge burnishing.

-• Nut slot depths, widths & break-angles—plus an optional nut-replacement demo.
+• Nut slot depths, widths & break-angles.

 • Limits of correction: when warped necks require refretting or structural work (preview of GRT205).